SAP-archive/hcp-portal-service-samples/README.md

 **Information Security**

-Your SAP HANA Cloud Portal system may (and most probably will) contain personal and confidential data.
+Your HCP portal service system may (and most probably will) contain personal and confidential data.
 Make sure to connect ONLY trusted sample applications which deal with such data accordingly and comply to the security requirements of your organization.
-NEVER connect random or untrusted sample applications neither to your productive, nor to your test SAP HANA Cloud Portal system.
+NEVER connect random or untrusted sample applications neither to your productive, nor to your test HCP portal service system.

 **Coding Samples**